Pre-Islamic Arabian inscriptions: Content

+The beginning of the study of the minuscule script is very recent, having been deciphered in the 1980s.

+Main types

 Most South Arabian inscriptions are short or fragmentary.
 The largest number are graffiti.
 On the other hand, several thousand more elaborate inscriptions.
 The longest of them, J 576+577, has over 1,300 word units.
 The longer inscriptions are characterized by their purpose and the formulae they utilize.
 They can be divided into the following categories: